 Below you can find a complete list of Australian animals.
-We currently track 347 animals in Australia and are adding more every day!
+We currently track 369 animals in Australia and are adding more every day!

 Australia is the sixth-largest country in the world.
-It is also one of the driest continents on earth.
+It is also one of the driest continents on Earth.
 Its huge landmass offers a varied landscape of deserts, tropical rainforests, and mountain ranges, which provide a variety of habitats for animals in Australia.
-It’s is famous for its Great Barrier Reef, the largest coral reef in the world.
+It’s famous for its Great Barrier Reef, the largest coral reef in the world.
 An island continent, it is surrounded by the Indian and Pacific Oceans.
 It includes the Australian mainland, the island of Tasmania, and other small islands.

 Unique Australian Animals